From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Foundational Concepts

 \subsection{Definition and Subclasses of VRU}

 VRUs are individuals who face a high risk of injury or death in traffic environments due to their lack of physical protection and exposure to fast-moving vehicles.
 While the term has traditionally referred to pedestrians and cyclists, its modern scope has expanded to include a wider range of non-motorized or lightly protected road users \citep{nsc2025vulnerable}.
 Despite this broadening, a clear and standardized definition of each VRU subclass remains lacking, often leading to inconsistencies in research and safety assessments \citep{zhang2025vulnerable}.
-In response to this gap, the 2024 Intersection Safety Challenge hosted by \citet{usdotsafetychallenge}, introduced a comprehensive categorization and formal definitions for various VRU classes and subclasses.
+In response to this gap, the 2024 Intersection Safety Challenge, hosted by \citet{usdotsafetychallenge}, introduced a comprehensive categorization and formal definitions for various VRU classes and subclasses.
 Based on these guidelines, Table \ref{tab:vru_classification} summarizes the classification scheme along with the visual sensing challenges of each group.
 Overall, VRUs are generally small in size, exhibit highly dynamic behaviors, and have inconsistent speed profiles, making them inherently challenging to detect and track \citep{zhang2025vulnerable}.

 Beyond these general characteristics, the diversity among VRU types introduces additional sensing challenges due to variations in appearance, movement patterns, and contextual interactions with the environment.
 For example, pedestrians display a wide range of poses, clothing styles, and levels of occlusion, especially in crowded urban settings.
 Cyclists and scooter users travel at higher speeds and follow more flexible trajectories, requiring perception models that can accommodate rapid motion and irregular paths.
 Users of mobility aids such as canes or walkers often exhibit similar silhouettes when viewed from surveillance cameras, making them difficult to distinguish, particularly for infrastructure-mounted sensors with limited vertical field of view.
 Moreover, non-motorized device users carrying strollers, luggage, or umbrellas are often misclassified due to their visual similarity to standard pedestrians.
 These additional objects are hard to distinguish and can obscure body outlines, further reducing recognition accuracy \citep{damen2011detecting}.